Andy Ibáñez Player Props: Tigers vs. Phillies

 Phillies Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Phillies pitching staff ranks eighth in MLB.
+- The Phillies have the 23rd-ranked team ERA among all league pitching staffs (4.54).

-- The Phillies have the 24th-ranked team ERA across all MLB pitching staffs (4.62).
+- The Phillies rank 11th in baseball in home runs given up (63 total, 1.1 per game).

-- Phillies pitchers combine to allow 62 total home runs at a clip of 1.1 per game (to rank 11th in the league).
+- In his most recent time out on Thursday, the right-hander threw four innings against the New York Mets, allowing three earned runs while surrendering two hits.

-- The righty last appeared on Wednesday against the New York Mets, when he threw six innings, allowing four earned runs while giving up four hits.
+- In 12 games this season, the 30-year-old has amassed an ERA of 5.65, with 7.1 strikeouts per nine innings.
+Opponents are hitting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.